sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query.md

 ---

 Extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.
-It can find these facts in paragraphs of free text or in more structured layouts, for example key/value pairs or tables.
+Sensible uses a large-language model (LLM)  to find these facts in paragraphs of free text, or in more structured layouts, for example key/value pairs or tables.

 Sensible recommends framing each query, or prompt, so that it has a single, short answer.
 For complex prompts with multi-part answers, use the [List method](doc:list) or the  [Summarizer](doc:summarizer) method.